drts01/presentation--ci-cd-101/slides/034-ci-benefits.md

 ### Other benefits

 * Reduced risk
-* Greater visibility into status and evolution
+* Greater visibility into the process
 * Faster to production

 Note:
 * Consistency / Less error prone ; Higher confidence in deployment
-* Changes are tracked and tested
+* Visibility into the status and evolution
 * Faster ROI